febiyan/tableau-extensions/README.md

 ![](/docs/assets/Slide12.jpeg)

+You don't need to take care of the handshake activities between Tableau and the web app.
+It has been taken care of by `App.vue`.
+You'll only need to focus on the data and visualisation.

-First, you will need to define your component manifest file.
+To start, first, you will need to define your component manifest file.
 The file is stored under `/public/manifests`.
+There are other manifest files that you can copy and paste from.

 Then you'll need to configure a Vue route in `/src/router/index.js`.
 See the source file and read [Vue's Router guide](https://router.vuejs.org/guide/#javascript) to learn how you can do that.

 Next, create a Vue component to parse the data and display it in your selected visualisation library under `/src/modules`.
+This one requires coding.
 There are some visualisations that you can use as examples.

+### What You Need to Do in The Component

+* Implement the `async parseWorksheetData()` function in the component's `methods`
+* Define the `expectedFields` in the component's `data`
+* Import the visualisation library in the `<script></script>`
+* Implement the HTML

+See the pre-made components for examples.

+## Using The Visualisations

+1. Download the manifest `*.trex` file for the visualisation you need
+2. Create a dashboard and populate it with a worksheet
+3. Load the manifest file on the dashboard

+## Improvements / Known Issues

+1. When parameters change, somehow the filtered data may not get reflected in the visualisation.
+2. [IMPROVEMENT] Use Vue Slots to simplify HTML layouting.
+3. [IMPROVEMENT] A way to configure the background color and the color scheme of the visualisations.

 ## Project setup
 ```